nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Parameter Definitions:**

 - `--threads` – number of threads available on server node to create Bowtie 2 reference
+- `--seed` – sets the random number generator seed to ensure reproducibility
 - `-f` – specifies one or more fasta file(s) containing the genome reference sequences
 - `bt2_base` – specifies the basename of of the Bowtie 2 index files to write